asap-projects/asap-mixin/doc/index.rst

    License <license>
    Version <version>

 Welcome!
-This is the documentation for the *common* module, part of the *asap* project.
-This is a core module on which the other modules depend to get access to low level and frequently needed features such as platform/environment detection, assertions and C++ language features not consistently provided by all compilers on all platforms.
+This is the documentation for the *mixin* module, part of the *asap* project.
+This is a header-only library to provide support for implementing mixins in C++.

 Parts of the documentation
 ==========================